 - You must cook them at a LOW heat (about 125 Celsius/ 250 Fahrenheit) for anywhere from 45 minutes to an hour, tossing around the pan every 12-15 minutes.
 (My oven takes about 53 minutes, to be exact.)

 Your butternut squash noodles will have the most amazing texture if you follow these rules!
-My husband absolutely devoured/loved my slow cooker marinara sauce best on our noodles.
+My husband devoured/loved my slow cooker marinara sauce best on our noodles.
 When you can wrap your veggie noodles around your fork and bite down on that perfect texture, you’ll be like, “spaghetti who?”

 ..and it started from one amazing veggie!

 Happy butternut squash noodle making!
 Get creative or keep it simple.
-This veggie in noodle form will seriously make you think twice about grabbing a box of pasta next time you’re at the shop.
+This vegetable in noodle form will seriously make you think twice about grabbing a box of pasta next time you’re at the shop.

 Did I also mention it takes almost NO effort to make butternut squash noodles?